ABC drops Roseanne show after racist tweet

 Now for the backlash from angry supporters of the show, the Trump administration and - one imagines - from the president himself.

-The sitcom's cancellation comes just a month after the hit show was revived.
+Her hit sitcom's cancellation comes just two months after it was revived.

-The premiere in April garnered high ratings, attracting over 18 million viewers.

-Earlier on Tuesday, Ms Barr tweeted an apology to Chelsea Clinton - the daughter of former US President Bill Clinton and Hillary Clinton - after claiming she was married to a relative of billionaire investor George Soros, a bogeyman to right-wing conspiracy theorists.

-"It's an unholy alliance.
-Leave show biz 2 professionals," she wrote, adding that "going from show biz 2 WH is OK".

-Barr - who ran unsuccessfully for the Green party's White House nomination in 2012 - also implied she was considering a presidential run someday in the future.
+The premiere in March pulled in more than 25 million people, with delayed viewing counted in.

+It was renewed for a second season before the 10 episodes even finished airing.

-The comedy series won conservative praise because Barr plays a Trump supporter, a group largely ignored by Hollywood.
+The comedy series won conservative plaudits because Barr plays a Trump supporter, a group largely ignored by Hollywood.

-US President Donald Trump, whom Barr also supports off-camera as well, called to congratulate her on the success of the rebooted show.
+US President Donald Trump, whom Barr also supports off-camera as well, had called to congratulate her on the success of the rebooted show.

 The original Roseanne aired from 1988-97 and was critically acclaimed for its portrayal of working-class Americans.